AU-CDS/assignment-3---rnns-for-text-generation-VictoriaTrabW/README.md

 ## Repository structure
 - This repository does not contain an "in" folder, as the data comes from our shared resources, and the data should not be pushed back into Github due to its size.

 - **out** folder: Contains the outputs generated during the execution of the scripts.
-This includes a trained model.
+This includes a trained model and a tokenizer.

 - **src** folder: Contains the main scripts to solve the assignment.
 This includes scripts for training the model, loading a saved model, and generating text.